ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Let us consider the main classes from the diagram:

-The _Decoder Impl_ is responsible for: receiving the Web socket session open and close requests; parsing the translation requests into translation jobs; scheduling the translation jobs to the _JobPool_; receiving the finished job notification; and sending the finished job reply to the client.
+The _translation\_server_ is responsible for: receiving the Web socket session open and close requests; parsing the translation requests into translation jobs; scheduling the translation jobs to the _trans\_job\_pool; receiving the finished job notification; and sending the finished job reply to the client.

-The _JobPool_ stores all the scheduled translation jobs and splits them into the translation tasks scheduled by the _TaskPool_.
-Once all the translation tasks of a translation job are finished the JobPool notifies the _Decoder Impl_.
+The _trans\_job\_pool_ stores all the scheduled translation jobs and splits them into the translation tasks scheduled by the _trans\_task\_pool_.
+Once all the translation tasks of a translation job are finished the _trans\_job_ notifies the _trans\_job\_pool and that, in its turn notifies the _translation\_server_.

-The _TaskPool_ contains the queue of scheduled translation tasks and a limited number of translation worker threads to perform translations.
+The _trans\_task\_pool_ contains the queue of scheduled translation tasks and a limited number of translation worker threads to perform translations.
 In essence this is a thread pool entity with a queue of thread tasks.

-The _TranslationTask_ is a sentence translation entity, its responsibility is to retrieve the preliminary information from the Language, Translation, and Reordering models and then to perform translations using the translation multi-_Stack_, and instances of _Level_ and _State_ classes.
+The _trans\_task_ is a simple wrapper around the sentence translation entity _sentence\_decoder_.
+The latter's responsibility is to retrieve the preliminary information from the Language, Translation, and Reordering models and then to perform translations using the _multi\_tack_ class, and instances of _stack\_level_ and _stack\_state_ classes.
 The latter represents the translation expansion hypothesis.
 At present the translation algorithm supports:

 * Beam search
 * Future cost estimates